-Update: I left Facebook altogether about a year after this post was written.
-I really enjoyed using Facebook as described below, the product was actually quite pleasant, but it didn’t provide me with enough value to overcome the moral issues associated with the company.
+Update: I quit using Facebook altogether about a year after this post was written.
+I really enjoyed using Facebook as described below, the product was actually quite pleasant, but it didn't provide me with enough value to overcome the moral issues associated with the company.

 My primary motivations for unfriending 360 Facebook friends was pretty simple; I just didn’t like to be on Facebook anymore.
 I posted three times in the last year.
 When I released an Unmentionables, I wanted to take advantage of social.
 When I wanted to put something on Bondsy for my entire network to see, more social pressure.
 And of course, to put up a picture of me wearing a sombrero.
 I didn’t care about the day to day particulars from most of the people I was friends with, and every time I went on it made me feel apathetic towards Facebook.
 It’s silly for me to be paying for the mistakes that a 16-year old version of me made.